 The Hayden Island Plan proposes development of enhanced green streets to filter stormwater runoff into the Columbia River, to protect its water quality.
 The Concept Plan is proposing that as streets are redeveloped they are built as enhanced green streets.
-These are streets swimming and boating.
-To the west, adjacent to designed so that the stormwater moves to swales and other structures where soils and plants reduce pollutants. proposed that a park is developed with beach access Green streets also reduce impervious surface so that stormwater can infiltrate to recharge groundwater and surface water.
+These are streets swimm designed so that the stormwater moves to swales and other structures where soils and plants reduce pollutants. proposed that a park is developed with beach access Green streets also reduce impervious surface so that stormwater can infiltrate to recharge groundwater and surface water.
 The streets will become a linear system of open space across the Island.